Home » Insights » How To Make a Joke Machine with an AWS IoT Button

 Like many tech teams, we use Slack to communicate easily without interrupting developer workflow.

 Slack is a fantastically adaptable tool which allows you to send post requests to it using webhooks.
-Once we authorised our app, Slack can receive this data and add it to a common channel so that every team member (or just one, if you like) can see the joke!
+Once we authorise our app, Slack can receive this data and add it to a common channel so that every team member (or just one, if you like) can see the joke!

 The Result